A Harvard 19-year-old stayed up three days and saved hundreds of Ukrainian refugees

 A quick search on the website on Friday morning revealed the likes of a long-term listing offering a three-bedroom home in downtown Ottawa for a family with children and a room for two people in Poland.

-For people who don’t have space to take in fleeing refugees, Mr Schiffman said there are other offers flooding in such as help with transportation or offers to take in refugees’ pets.
+For people who don’t have space to take in fleeing refugees, Mr Schiffmann said there are other offers flooding in such as help with transportation or offers to take in refugees’ pets.

 One listing from a host in Kraków, Poland, online on Friday said they were willing to pay for an Airbnb for a refugee.